okta/okta.github.io/_source/_docs/api/resources/oauth-clients.md

   or [Client Credentials](https://tools.ietf.org/html/rfc6749#section-4.4) flow (if `grant_types` contains the value `client_credentials`) then no redirect URI or response type is necessary.
 In these cases you can pass either null or an empty array for these attributes.

-* All redirect URIs must be absolute URIs and must not include a fragment compontent.
+* All redirect URIs must be absolute URIs and must not include a fragment component.

 * Different application types have different valid values for the corresponding grant type: